 How does Top Hat Work?

-Top Hat is a web-based classroom response system used chiefly for engaging students with the instructor’s prompts.
-It is used to allow students to respond and for instructors to assess students’ understanding.
-It offers the convenience of web and mobile accessibility.
-Top Hat also lets instructors track attendance, annotate slides, ask questions in a variety of ways, and have discussions involving ALL students.
-Instructors are able to gauge students’ understanding in real time when students respond to multiple choice, numerical, textual, or graphical questions.
-The discussions feature allows students to voice their opinions publicly or anonymously, and receive peer feedback through likes or comments.
-The analytics feature offers statistical visualization of student and class-wide performance.
+TopHat is a web-based classroom response system — like Clickers, but on the web and phones — used chiefly for engaging students with the instructor’s prompts and allowing instructors to assess students’ understanding.
+TopHat also lets instructors track attendance, annotate slides, ask questions in a variety of ways, and have discussions involving ALL students.
+With TopHat, instructors are able to gauge students’ understanding in real time through viewing responses to multiple choice, numerical, textual or graphic questions.
+The discussions feature allows students to voice their opinions publicly or anonymously and receive peer feedback through likes or comments, while the analytics feature offers statistical visualization of student and class-wide performance.

 Have groups discuss questions in class.

-See and record results instantly!
+See and record results instantly.

 How are UBC Arts Instructors using Top Hat?